 A semi-persistent report carried on the PUCCH formats 3 or 4 supports Type II CSI feedback, but only Part 1 of Type II CSI feedback (See sub-clause 5.2.2 and 5.2.3).
 Supporting Type II CSI reporting on the PUCCH formats 3 or 4 is a UE capability.
 A Type II CSI report (Part 1 only) carried on PUCCH formats 3 or 4 shall be calculated independently of any Type II CSI reports carried on the PUSCH (see sub-clause 5.2.3).

 When the UE is configured with CSI Reporting on PUCCH formats 2, 3 or 4, each PUCCH resource is configured for each candidate UL BWP.

+If the UE is in an active semi-persistent CSI reporting configuration on PUCCH, and has not received a deactivation command, the CSI reporting takes place when the BWP in which the reporting is configured to take place is the active BWP, otherwise the CSI reporting is suspended.
 A UE is not expected to report CSI with a payload size larger than 115 bits when configured with PUCCH format 4.

 5.2.5 Priority rules for CSI reports

-CSI reports are associated with a priority value where
+CSI reports are associated with a priority value PriiCSIy,k,c,s=2∙Ncells∙Ms∙y+Ncells∙Ms∙k+Ms∙c+s where

-- for aperiodic CSI reports to be carried on PUSCH for semi-persistent CSI reports to be carried on PUSCH, for semi-persistent CSI reports to be carried on PUCCH and for periodic CSI reports to be carried on PUSCH
+- for aperiodic CSI reports to be carried on PUSCH for semi-persistent CSI reports to be carried on PUSCH, for semi-persistent CSI reports to be carried on PUCCH and for periodic CSI reports to be carried on PUCCH.

 - for CSI reports carrying L1-RSRP and for CSI reports not carrying L1-RSRP

-- c is the serving cell index
+- c is the serving cell index and Ncells is the value of the higher layer parameter maxNrofServingCells

-- s is the ReportConfigIDD and is the value of the higher layer parameter maxNrofCSI-Reports.
+- s is the reportConfigID and is the value of the higher layer parameter maxNrofCSI-ReportConfigurations.

 A first CSI report is said to have priority over second CSI report if the associated value is lower for the first report than for the second report.